jmeade11/mustlovedogs/lesson1.md

+# Getting Started
+In order to work with the Ionic framework, you'll need to install some tools on your machine.
+Follow the steps below to set up your dev environment and test it out by creating and running a project locally.

 ## Setting Up A Dev Environment

 Ionic has a CLI (command line interface) for generating projects and new components within your projects.
 Via the CLI, all the orchestration of the various module loaders, transpilers, linters, etc. is done in the background so you don't have to worry about any of the technical details around these tools in order to start using Ionic.